Jarren Duran Player Props: Red Sox vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.3 K/9, the seventh-best in the league.
+- The pitching staff for the Reds has a collective 9.2 K/9, the eighth-best in the league.

-- The Reds' 4.96 team ERA ranks 27th among all MLB pitching staffs.
+- The Reds have a 4.95 team ERA that ranks 26th across all league pitching staffs.

-- Reds pitchers combine to surrender 65 total home runs at a clip of 1.2 per game (to rank 21st in baseball).
+- Reds pitchers combine to give up 67 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- Weaver makes the start for the Reds, his eighth of the season.
-He is 1-2 with a 5.45 ERA and 37 strikeouts in 38 2/3 innings pitched.

-- The righty last pitched on Thursday against the St. Louis Cardinals, when he tossed 6 1/3 scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.